tiro-is/tiro-speech-core/README.md

 ## Dependencies

-Tiro Speech Core uses the Bazel build system and will fetch all required dependencies over the network.
+Tiro Speech Core uses the Bazel build system and will fetch most required dependencies over the network.
+It's possible to use either Intel MKL or OpenBLAS as the linear algebra library.
+MKL has to be downloaded from Intel and installed in `/opt/intel/mkl`.
+OpenBLAS is downloaded and compiled automatically.

 ## Bulding and Running

-Build and run the server with a pre-downloaded model:
+The following command builds the server along with all its dependencies and run it with a pre-downloaded model (using MKL):

+    bazel run -c opt //:tiro_speech_server -- --kaldi-models=path/to/model/dir --listen-address=0.0.0.0:50051

+To use OpenBLAS instead:

-    bazel run //:tiro_speech_server -- --kaldi-models=path/to/model/dir --listen-address=0.0.0.0:50051
+    bazel run -c opt --@kaldi//:mathlib=openblas //:tiro_speech_server -- --kaldi-models=path/to/model/dir --listen-address=0.0.0.0:50051

 Build and test with the example client:

-    bazel run //:tiro_speech_client -- path/to/example.mp3
+    bazel run -c opt //:tiro_speech_client -- $PWD/examples/is_is-mbl_01-2011-12-02T14:22:29.744483.wav

 Build and run the REST gateway:

-    bazel run //rest-gateway/cmd:rest_gateway_server -- --endpoint=localhost:50051
+    bazel run -c opt //rest-gateway/cmd:rest_gateway_server -- --endpoint=localhost:50051

 The REST gateway server should now be running on port 8080.